DeepSourceCorp/cli/README.md

 ## Community

 Interested in DeepSource and want to chat with the community?
-Feel free to join at our [Discord server](http://deepsource.io/discord).
+Feel free to join our [Discord server](http://deepsource.io/discord).

 ## License